forkmeplease/openproject/docs/system-admin-guide/authentication/openid-providers/README.md

 **Q: How can I automatically log users out of OpenProject after I delete them from the SSO provider?**

 A: OpenProject does not currently revalidate user sessions after the initial login of a user.
-So even if the SSO provider session expires or the user is removed from there, this will not immediately have an effect in OpenProject.
-[A feature request exists](https://community.openproject.org/wp/65072) to improve this.
+So even if the SSO provider session expires or the user is removed from the SSO provider, this will not immediately have an effect in OpenProject.
+[A feature  was requested](https://community.openproject.org/wp/65072) to improve this flow.

 Workarounds that are available:
 * Ensure that the SSO provider performs a backchannel logout for all sessions of the user upon account suspension